ewulczyn/ewulczyn.github.io/_posts/2015-02-28-Wikipedia_Clickstream_Getting_Started.md

 The top referer by a large margin is Google.
 Next comes refererless traffic (usually clients using HTTPS).
 Then come other language Wikipedias and pages in English Wikipedia that are not in the main (i.e. article) namespace.
-Bing directs significanlty more traffic to Wikipedia than Yahoo.
+Bing directs significantly more traffic to Wikipedia than Yahoo.
 Social media referals are tiny compared to Google, with twitter leading 10x more requests to Wikipedia than Facebook.